Identification of Bathing Waters

 PUBLIC PARTICIPATION IN THE IDENTIFICATION OF ‘BATHING WATERS’ UNDER THE BATHING WATERS DIRECTIVE 2006/7 EC OF 15TH FEBRUARY 2006 AND THE BATHING WATER QUALITY REGULATIONS SI 79 OF 2008

-This consultation process provides the public with an opportunity to:
+The consultation process provides the public with the opportunity to:

-- comment on other bathing waters not currently identified but which may be considered for classification.
+- Comment on other bathing waters not currently identified but which may be considered for classification.

-Comments are invited from interested parties
+Comments are invited from interested parties.

 Comments should be sent toBathing Water Submissions,

 Closing date for submissions is 22nd June 2018.